Doctor of Philosophy

 The ultimate goal is to lay the groundwork for the development of rational therapeutic interventions that would, at least, extend the surgical window for fasciotomy, if not prevent the development of this condition completely.

 Lawendy, Abdel-Rahman, "Pathophysiology of Compartment Syndrome" (2014).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 2053.